avington/avi-spotify-anuglar2-webpack/README.md

+# This project was started from the Angular-Class webpack Angular 2 Starter Project

 ## File Structure
 We use the component approach in our starter.
 This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
 A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs, e2e, and component class.
 Here's how it looks: